D-Robotics/rdk_doc/docs/07_Advanced_development/02_linux_development/driver_development_x5/driver_spi_dev.md

 	/*
 	 * spi mode
 	 */
+	/* WR is make a request to assign 'mode' */ request = mode;
 	ret = ioctl(fd, SPI_IOC_WR_MODE32, &mode);
 	if (ret == -1)
 		pabort("can't set spi mode");

-	ret = ioctl(fd, SPI_IOC_RD_MODE32, &mode);
+	/* RD is read what mode the device actually is in */ ret = ioctl(fd, SPI_IOC_RD_MODE32, &mode);
 	if (ret == -1)
 		pabort("can't get spi mode");
+	/* Drivers can reject some mode bits without returning an error.
+	 * Read the current value to identify what mode it is in, and if it
+	 * differs from the requested mode, warn the user.
+	 */
+	if (request != mode)
+		printf("WARNING device does not support requested mode 0x%x\n", request);

 	/*
 	 * bits per word